-Later, husband transferred the account solely to wife.
-Husband testified he transferred the account to wife to protect the account from two malpractice actions that were then pending against him.
+Later, the husband transferred the account solely to his wife.
+The husband testified he transferred the account to his wife to protect the account from two malpractice actions that were then pending against him.

 He anticipated the account would be returned to joint ownership upon his retirement.
-Husband admitted he understood when he transferred the account into wife’s name that it was no longer a joint account.
+The husband admitted he understood when he transferred the account into his wife’s name that it was no longer a joint account.
 He also understood that he did not have any ownership interest in it.

 Husband argued that wife did not claim the account as her nonmarital property in her response to his interrogatories.
 She first did so in her supplemental pretrial memorandum.

-Husband essentially argues that he was lying to his creditors when he transferred the account to wife.
+The husband essentially argues that he was lying to his creditors when he transferred the account to his wife.
 He says that he did not really intend to give up his interest in the account.
 Was the husband lying then or is he lying now?

 IRMO Barnett, 344 Ill.App.3d 1150